 Teach Beginning Blending

-When your child is ready to begin blending the letters together to form words, you will need a set of letter/sound cards.
+When your student is ready to begin blending the letters together to form words, you will need a set of letter/sound cards.
 You can make these by writing each lowercase letter on a separate index card.
-Then split the letter/sound cards into 3 piles:
+Then split the letter/sound cards into three piles:

 In the left pile place the letters: